Alyssa J. Cossey

 As a Los Angeles native, she sang in the premiere women’s chorus, Vox Femina Los Angeles, under the direction of Dr. Iris Levine, and has been invited to sing at venues including the Hollywood Bowl, the Pantages Theatre, and the Walt Disney Concert Hall with renowned conductors and composers including John Williams, Grant Gershon, and James Conlon.
 She is also an inaugural member of the professional-level women's choir mirabai, which sings and tours under the direction of Dr. Sandra Snow, and can be heard on their debut CD “Ecstatic Songs,” released in March 2018.

 In addition to conducting and teaching, Dr. Cossey has a passion for investigative historical research.
 Her article on Haydn’s secular canons, “Adding Canons to the Canon: Franz Joseph Haydn’s Die Weltlichen Kanons,” was featured in the August 2018 issue of the Choral Journal.
-Previous research areas have included unpublished documents on the commission and premiere performance of Randall Thompson’s Frostiana, and in Summer 2018 she will visit the Britten-Pears Foundation in Aldeburgh, Suffolk to review his original manuscripts and complete her comparative study of Britten’s written scores to his conducted performances.
+Previous research areas have included unpublished documents on the commission and premiere performance of Randall Thompson’s Frostiana, and in 2018 she visited the Britten-Pears Foundation in Aldeburgh, Suffolk to review his original manuscripts and complete her comparative study of Britten’s written scores to his conducted performances.

 Dr. Cossey holds memberships with the American Choral Directors Association, Chorus America, the National Collegiate Choral Organization, the College Music Society, and the National Association for Music Education.
-She currently serves as the Arizona ACDA Collegiate Repertoire and Resources Coordinator as well as the faculty advisor for the University of Arizona’s NAfME student chapter.
+She currently serves as the Arizona ACDA Collegiate Repertoire and Resources Coordinator and is a member of the Western Region American Choral Directors Association Diversity, Equity, & Inclusion Committee.

 Previously, Dr. Cossey taught middle and high school choir in the L.A. area for nearly a decade.
-During her tenure her choirs consistently received Superior ratings at festival, with invitations to perform at the state and national level, and enrollment in the her programs more than doubled in size under her leadership.
+During her tenure her choirs consistently received Superior ratings at festival, with invitations to perform at the state and national level, and enrollment in her programs more than doubled in size under her leadership.